bahmanrostamitabar/BRTblog/content/project/fbc/index.md

 ## Video call platform

 We use Zoom for video calls.
 You will get the link to join the meeting in the Slack channel.
-Please [dowlnolad]((https://zoom.us/)) ans insntall Zoom before joining the meeting..
+Please [dowlnolad]((https://zoom.us/)) and install Zoom before joining the meeting.

 ## Admin team